-Clicking on the " |< " symbol moves the weather slider fully back to the beginning.
-The "<<" and ">>" moves the slider in defined increments; i.e. 30min on the 12hr scale, 1hr on the 24hr scale, etc.
+Clicking on the "|<" symbol moves the weather slider fully back to the beginning.
+The "<<" and ">>" moves the slider in defined increments, (which is 3h in this example/picture).
+You can also click directly on the slider and advance/rewind the weather using the arrow keys on your keyboard or click the "play/stop" button.